blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

     // other checks
 }
 ```

-finally, a valid timeout has to return 1 token **to each player**.
-So, we check that the respective output balance of the two players has increased by 1 than their inputs (we can safely perform this check because in Cardano, tokens **cannot be** used to pay transaction fees):
+Finally, we transfer 1 token to each player.
+To do that, we check that the output balance of each players is equal to its input balance increased by 1 (we can safely perform this check because in Cardano, tokens **cannot be** used to pay transaction fees):
 ```c++
 and {
     // other checks